emmanuelmailukyalo/alx-low_level_programming2/0x02-functions_nested_loops/README.md

 #5.
 Prints out the sign of a number
 #6.
 Prints out the absolute value of numbers
 #7.
 Print out the last digit of a number
+#8.
+Print out every minute of the day